stanford-rc/www.sherlock.stanford.edu/src/docs/software/install.md

 build error or a failed `configure` run and ask it to diagnose the problem, suggest fixes, or adjust the build flags.
 They work directly in the terminal and can read log files, inspect the environment, and propose commands to try.
-This makes them a practical first step before opening a support ticket.
+This makes them a practical first step before [opening a support ticket][url_contact].

 [comment]: #  (link URLs -----------------------------------------------------)